 At the center of Monroe Park sits an opportunity to meet strangers.
 To connect.
 And to learn from a person you’ve never met located somewhere else on Earth.
 This is the Richmond Portal, part of a global public art initiative designed to spark meaningful dialogue between communities that wouldn’t otherwise find an opportunity to interact.

-The idea to retrofit large shipping containers as a place to create interconnected, immersive audiovisual environments was launched by Shared Studios, an arts and technology collective in Brooklyn.
-Today, a growing network of over 40 portals are outfitted with video conferencing equipment and programing that encourages anyone to step inside and talk, work, collaborate, debate, and play with someone else in a distant portal.
+Repurposing shipping containers is far from a new idea – you can just ask the team at BMarko, who are America’s #1 company for converting used shipping containers into functional and attractive commercial buildings.
+You may have also seen companies that transform shipping containers into homes and cafes by adding decals (find decals for your business) or other stickers and impressive interior designs.
+But the idea to retrofit large shipping containers as a place to create interconnected, immersive audiovisual environments is quite new and was launched by Shared Studios, an arts and technology collective in Brooklyn.
+Today, a growing network of over 40 portals are outfitted with video conferencing equipment and programming that encourages anyone to step inside and talk, work, collaborate, debate, and play with someone else in a distant portal.

 These portals offer opportunities to break down barriers and connect with others in Iraq, Mexico, Kenya, Rwanda, and Sweden, just to name a few.
 They’ve been used to facilitate casual conversations, policy discussions, artistic collaborations, education, yoga, and other face-to-face interactions with someone new.
 Portals around the world are placed in diverse environments, including public parks, cultural centers, refugee sites, schools, businesses, and events.